mavlink/mavlink-devguide/en/services/opendroneid.md

 When publishing the received drone ID data as internal MAVLink messages, they must set the `compid` [field](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/mavlink_types.h#L116) to their own MAV_COMP_ID_ODID_TXRX_n ID to make it possible to distinguish this data from the drone ID data of the UA itself.
 Also the `systemid` [field](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/mavlink_types.h#L115) must be set with the system ID value that the RID receiver component belongs to.

-At least two possible consumers of drone ID data from surrounding aircrafts are possible:
+At least two possible consumers of drone ID data from surrounding aircraft are possible:
 * A Detect And Avoid (DAA) system that tracks the current and estimated future positions of other UAs and takes that into account when setting the flight path of the UA itself.
 * A Remote ID Display (RID) application that visually shows the surrounding UA's locations (and possibly past and estimated future flight paths) to the operator of the UA, in order for him/her to utilize this information when controlling the UA.